 Anxiety Expression

-Anxiety is a standard human emotion that everyone experiences that serves as your body’s early warning system.
-However, for those with anxiety disorders, the anxiety does not subside and can interfere with a person’s ability to accomplish daily tasks with ease.
-Each person who experiences anxiety is unique, yet statistics have shown marked differences between demographic groups, especially prevalence.
-Read on to learn more about how anxiety disorders present and associated symptoms in many groups of people.
+Anxiety is a standard human emotion that everyone experiences that serves as your body’s early warning system for actual danger.
+However, for those with anxiety disorders, the anxiety does not often subside and can interfere with a person’s ability to accomplish daily tasks with ease.
+Each person who experiences anxiety is unique, yet statistics have shown marked differences between demographics, especially with regard to prevalence.
+Read on to learn more about how other anxiety disorders and associated symptoms present in many types of people.

 Wondering if you are managing an anxiety disorder?

-Researchers at the American Psychological Association characterize anxiety as an emotion involving worried or anxious thoughts, feelings of tension or danger, and physical changes, like increased blood pressure or racing heartbeat.
-While everyone feels anxious occasionally, your different emotional reactions may indicate a disorder.
-These reactions include intrusive thoughts, overwhelming concerns, or constantly feel on edge with your body and brain endlessly in fight or flight mode.
+Researchers at the American Psychological Association characterize an anxiety disorder as an emotion involving worried or anxious thoughts, a sense of tension or danger, and physical changes, like increased blood pressure or a racing heartbeat.
+While everyone experiences occasional anxiety, more extreme and persistent reactions may indicate the presence of one or more anxiety disorders.
+These reactions include intrusive thoughts, overwhelming concerns, intense fear, or being constantly on edge with your body and brain endlessly in fight or flight mode.

-“Many people worry about things such as health, money, or family problems.
+According to the NIMH Overview of Anxiety Disorders, “Many people worry about things such as health, money, or family problems.
 But anxiety disorders involve more than temporary worry or fear.
 For people with an anxiety disorder, the anxiety does not go away and can get worse over time.
-The symptoms can interfere with daily activities such as job performance, schoolwork, and relationships.” — NIMH Overview of Anxiety Disorders
+The symptoms can interfere with daily activities such as job performance, schoolwork, and relationships.”

 How an anxiety disorder presents can be as unique as the person experiencing it.
 Accordingly, the shape and form of anxiety symptoms can vary significantly from one person to another.
-Many professionals in the medical community believe this is due to links between how you process feelings of anxiety, your personality style, and various biological and environmental factors.
+Many professionals in the medical community believe this is due to links between how you process anxiety, your personality, and various biological and environmental factors.
 These may include a person’s state of health, individual personality, and cognition (i.e., age-related neurodegeneration).

 How common are these disorders?

 According to researchers at the American Psychiatric Association, anxiety disorders are the most common mental health condition among adults in the United States.
-The data shows that approximately 30% of American adults will be affected by an anxiety disorder throughout their lives.
-While they are common, anxiety disorders are also highly treatable, with multiple effective treatment options available to help you live a productive, adaptable life.
+The detail shows that approximately 30% of American adults will be affected by an anxiety disorder throughout their lives.
+However, treatment for anxiety disorders exists, with multiple effective treatment options available to help you live a productive, adaptable life.

-• Psychological—You might experience mood swings, irritability, stress, an overwhelming and intense feeling of impending doom or danger, disorientation, persistently feel nervous, worried, or afraid, have trouble making decisions or controlling worry, your mind may go blank or “brain fog” can make it difficult to focus.
+• Psychological: When something triggers anxiety, you might experience mood swings, irritability, stress, an overwhelming and intense sense of impending doom or danger, disorientation, persistent nervousness, worry, or fear.
+You may have trouble making decisions; your mind may go blank, and brain fog can make it difficult to focus.

-Characterized by persistent, excessive anxiety and worry that can be difficult to control and interfere with daily functioning.
+• Generalized anxiety disorder (GAD).
+Generalized anxiety disorder is characterized by persistent, excessive anxiety and worry that can be difficult to control and can interfere with daily functioning.

-Involves sudden periods of overwhelming fear and anxiety, which can last for several minutes.
-You may experience these panic attacks without warning or apparent cause, often causing increased anxiety about future occurrences.
+• Panic disorder.
+Panic disorder involves sudden periods of excessive fear and worsening anxiety, known as panic attacks, which can last for several minutes.
+You may experience a panic attack without warning or apparent cause, often causing increased anxiety about the possibility of future occurrences.

-Consists of irrational fears of something with little or no risk of real danger.
+• Phobia-related disorder.
+Phobias are irrational fears of a particular object or situation with little or no risk of real danger.
 However, despite the lack of probable threat, you may experience extreme reactions when encountering the source of the phobia.

-Occurs when a person experiences prolonged or recurrent distress about being separated from a loved, which can involve excessive concern about losing them to a disaster or illness.
+• Separation anxiety disorder.
+Separation anxiety disorder occurs when a person experiences prolonged or recurrent distress about being separated from a loved one, which can involve excessive concern about losing them to a disaster or illness.

-Affects individuals who have either witnessed or experienced a serious traumatic event or a series of traumatic events over time.
-PTSD can cause extreme emotional pain, physical illness, an anxiety disorder, and extreme fear.
+• Post-traumatic stress disorder (PTSD).
+While PTSD was once considered an anxiety disorder, it has been reclassified as a trauma and stress-related disorder.
+PTSD affects individuals who have either witnessed or experienced a serious traumatic event or a series of traumatic events over time.
+PTSD can cause intense emotional pain, physical illness, and extreme fear, which can lead to the onset of an anxiety disorder.

 Getty/Vadym Pastukh

 In adolescents, anxiety symptoms will present differently than in children.
-They are more likely to internalize their anxiety which may stem from social anxiety, loneliness, and are more susceptible to depression.
-Teenagers may express their anxiety symptoms as moodiness, isolating themselves socially, confrontational behavior, significant changes in eating or sleep habits, decreased school performance, or other out-of-character behaviors.
+They are more likely to internalize their anxiety, which may stem from social anxiety and loneliness, and are more susceptible to depression and major depressive disorder.
+Teenagers may express their anxiety symptoms as moodiness, social isolation, confrontational behavior, significant changes in eating or sleep habits, decreased school performance, or other out-of-character behaviors.

 A recent study shows that some professions are more stressful, emotionally demanding, and anxiety-inducing than others.
 Careers such as paramedics, teachers, police, firefighters, social workers, customer service and call center workers, correctional officers, and air traffic controllers are some of the most physically and psychologically demanding occupations.
 Many people in these positions often express low job satisfaction.